fpryor33/ConleyDynamics.jl/docs/src/man/lefschetz.md

 can be rather confusing at first sight.
 Nevertheless, they do encompass other complex types, which are more geometric in nature.
-As we already saw in the tutorial, every *simplicial complex* is automatically a Lefschetz complex, and we will further ellaborate on this connection below.
+As we already saw in the tutorial, every *simplicial complex* is automatically a Lefschetz complex, and we will further elaborate on this connection below.
 In addition, we will also demonstrate that *cubical complexes* are Lefschetz complexes.
 More general, any *regular CW complex* is a Lefschetz complex as well.
 For more details on this, we refer to